 We had such a wonderful time at our weekend workshop on walking & posture through a Feldenkrais-lens.
-I’m inspired to share some basics with you because this work, while in some ways deceptively simple, is, in fact, radical, transformative, profound.
+I’m inspired to share some basics with you because this work, while in some ways deceptively simple, is, in fact, radical, transformative, and deeply profound.

 How can I make this less effortful and more pleasurable?